KMMBridgeKMMBridge SPM Quick Start

 This is the Xcode framework “umbrella” module.
 There is no Android code here.
 The build.gradle.kts file configures the Xcode framework structure, and the Kotlin code provides structured SDK initialization specific to iOS.

-This is the module that KMMBridge is configured to publish from.
+This is the module that KMMBridge is configured to publish the Xcode dependencies from.

 testapps